 Being undecided can come with its own set of anxieties, and students need support as they work their way through the decision making process.
 Understand that this process can take longer for some students than others.
 The best way to support your student is to encourage them to be active in the process (e.g. sampling a variety of classes and talking to professors and/or advisors in academic areas that interest them) and to see a UESP advisor every term.
 Encourage them to schedule a timely appointments.
 Ask them to consider and reflect on how their current courses might influence their major decision making.
 Ask them to think about what they enjoy, what they dislike, what areas excite their interests, which areas fit well with their values, and which do not.
 A key aspect of effective decision making is very dependent on information gathering.
 UESP and OSU can provide students with many helpful resources, but we are obviously not the only source.
 We often talk to our students about using their family network to get informational interviews.
 If a student takes an interest in a career or academic area, often the family may have an acquaintance who pursued that profession or major.
 A conversation with that person can provide the student with valuable insight.
 Finally, engage with them in the process of weighing their thoughts and options, so that when they come in to discuss these ideas with us, they have begun to formultate certain opinions and questions.

-UESP does not impose a deadline on our students; we want them to go through the process of deciding on a major at the pace that is best for them.
+Students entering in UESP in summer 2017 and later, will have 4 terms (not including summer) to stay in our program.
+Research indicates that students who do their exploration in the first 4 terms are more likely to graduate in 4 years.
 Many UESP students declare at the end of the first year or the beginning of the second year, but some declare as early as a couple weeks into the term.
 Certain majors on campus are very restrictive with access to their classes and many of these areas also often involve sequential course work, so depending on the major(s) under consideration, we may move a student more quickly through the exploration and decision making process.
-The general rule is: When the student feels ready, they declare.
-There is one specific limitation though, a student can't graduate from OSU with a UESP major, so eventually a student will need to choose an acdemic path.

 |Business||Austin Hall 122||737-3716|